Achondroplasia is a disorder of bone growth that causes the most common type of dwarfism.

 There is no specific treatment for achondroplasia.
 Related abnormalities, including spinal stenosis and spinal cord compression, should be treated when they cause problems.

-People with achondroplasia seldom reach 5 feet in height.
+People with achondroplasia seldom reach 5 feet (1.5 meters) in height.
 Intelligence is in the normal range.
-Infants who receives the abnormal gene from both parents do not often live beyond a few months.
+Infants who receive the abnormal gene from both parents do not often live beyond a few months.

 When to Contact a Medical Professional